Quansight/Quansight-website/apps/labs/posts/polars-plugins-lets-make-them-easier-to-use.md

 <figure style={{ textAlign: 'center' }}>
     <img
       src="/posts/polars-plugins-lets-make-them-easier-to-use/struct_array_memory_layout.png"
-      alt="Diagram showing how a pure rust array of structs fits in memory" style={{ display: 'inline-block' }}
+      alt="Diagram of a single contiguous memory region, showing how a pure rust array of structs fits in memory" style={{ display: 'inline-block' }}
     />
     <figcaption>How an array of structs in pure Rust fits in memory</figcaption>